G-Node/python-odml/doc/tutorial.rst

 Before we start, it is important to know the basic structure of an odML file.
-Within an odML file metadata are grouped and stored in a hierarchical tree structure which consists of four different odML objects.
+Within an odML file metadata are grouped and stored in a hierarchical tree structure which consists of three different odML objects.

 Document